 After checking out this list, you’ll definitely want to stay awhile in Stewart Island, so head on over to The Complete Guide to Stewart Island to work out logistics.
-Also, head on over to our list of 10 Free or Cheap Things to Do in Stewart Island if you’re on a budget.

 1. Hike the Rakiura Track